Meghana-13/Transfer-Learning-Based-Detection-Model-for-COVID-19-using-Computed-Tomography-Scanned-Images-/README.md

 We evaluated the models using the following metrics:

 - Accuracy
-- Precision
-- Recall
-- F1 Score
+- Accuracy and Loss graphs
 - Confusion Matrix